RobotExMachina/Machina.NET/docs/Reference.md

 _void Zone(int zoneInc)_

-Gets or increases the zone radius in mm at which the device will start transitioning to its next target transformation.
+Gets the current zone value, or increases the zone radius in mm at which the device will start transitioning to its next target transformation.
 You can think of this as a 'proximity precision' parameter to blend movement along consecutive waypoints.
 Default value is 5 mm.

 ```csharp
 // Set a 10 mm proximity radius to targets